xiwcx/sass-intro/resources/Local Dev Setup.md

 Guard and Compass use configuration files to manage their settings.
 You can share these files between projects and with co-workers.

 These are the files that I use, and are provided as robust starting points.
-Theyre well commented, but if you have any questions please read the documentation or contact Welch or I for clarification.
+They're well commented, but if you have any questions please read the documentation or contact either of us for clarification.

 ### Guardfile